 - Furniture: Move lighter pieces away from the carpeting.
 Place plastic bags or plastic wrap under the legs of larger furniture.
 Wipe any residual water off of the furniture.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some tips to help handle with the situation:
+While you are waiting for Paul Davis to arrive, below are some suggestions to help handle with the situation:

-- Carpets: Avoid walking or tracking on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking on carpet when possible.
+Do not use “DIY” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wash or wipe ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wipe or wash ceilings or other absorbent surfaces.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by mold, fire, water, storm or other disaster, Call Paul!